 Peppermint Meltaways

-These Peppermint Meltaways are light and sweet cookies flavored with peppermint extract and topped with a thick and creamy glaze and crushed peppermint.
+These Peppermint Meltaways are incredibly soft cookies flavored with peppermint extract and topped with a peppermint glaze.
+They are perfect for Holiday gifts!

 Servings: 2 dozen